User account displays an incorrect password expiry status in VMware NSX

 Resolution

-If you believe you have encountered this issue and are unable to apply the workaround, open a support case with Broadcom Support and refer to this KB article.
+If you believe you have encountered this issue and the above steps did not resolve the issue, open a support case with Broadcom Support and refer to this KB article.
 Creating and managing Broadcom support cases